bigcommerce/point-of-sale-foundation/README.md

             ├── context.ts
                 # The types available to this provider's page and its child components.
             └── methods.ts
-                # Functions that this provider's actions call to fetch and modify data
+                # The functions called by the provider's actions to fetch / modify data.

 ```